backtracks/open-podcast-analytics/README.md

 When sending a HTTP `GET` request, populate the querystring parameter `d` with the `base64` encoded data.
 When sending a HTTP `POST ` request, populate the `body` of the request with the `base64` encoded data and set the `Content-Type` header of the HTTP request to ``application/x-www-form-urlencoded`.

-If/when receiving a HTTP response, typical [`HTTP status codes`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) apply where a statuc code in the 200 range indicates success.
+If/when receiving a HTTP response, typical [`HTTP status codes`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) apply where a static code in the 200 range indicates success and 400 and 500 series status codes indicate a failure.

 ## Example Event Submission
 Here is an example of what an event submission using the protocol represented in HTTP request headers.